 The trip odometer has a feature called the retro-active reset.
-This can be used to set the trip odometer to the number of miles (kilometers) driven since the ignition was last turned on.
+This can be used to set the trip odometer to the number of kilometers (miles) driven since the ignition was last turned on.
 This can be used if the trip odometer is not reset at the beginning of the trip.

 To use the retro-active reset feature, press and hold the trip odometer reset stem for at least four seconds.
-The trip odometer will display the number of miles (mi) or kilometers (km) driven since the ignition was last turned on and the vehicle was moving.
+The trip odometer will display the number of kilometers (km) or miles (mi) driven since the ignition was last turned on and the vehicle was moving.
 Once the vehicle begins moving, the trip odometer will accumulate mileage.
-For example, if the vehicle was driven 5 miles (8 km) before it is started again, and then the retro-active reset feature is activated, the display will show 5 miles (8 km).
-As the vehicle begins moving, the display will then increase to 5.1 miles (8.2 km), 5.2 miles (8.4 km), etc.
+For example, if the vehicle was driven 8 km (5 miles) before it is started again, and then the retro-active reset feature is activated, the display will show 8 km (5 miles).
+As the vehicle begins moving, the display will then increase to 8.2 km (5.1 miles), 8.4 km (5.2 miles), etc.